 But there’s actually a big horror film currently on Netflix that’s ironically not being marketed by a boom voice in the art of making trailers.
 Ironic, we say, because this documentary’s horrors are far from fictive and actually promise to remain beyond a series’ season or even a politician’s long-winded term.
 It actually promises to maintain a tension that will be with you until the end of . . . you.
-That tension would be a kind of reality-TV sort that everyone will find themselves pushed into as participants, whether they like it or not.
+That tension would be a kind of reality-TV sort that everyone will find themselves sooner or later pushed into as participants, whether they like it or not.

 We understand, of course, that there is already a sort of alternative realism out there invoked by climate change negationists and deniers who’d call the drama in this documentary simply alarmist.
-But it is precisely those people’s existence and influence that make the planet's angry threats propounded in this horror documentary (in conjunction with the wildfires currently occurring worldwide) much more realistic, heart-stopping.
+But it is precisely those people’s existence and influence that make the planet’s angry threats, propounded in this horror documentary in conjunction with the wildfires currently occurring worldwide, much more realistic, heart-stopping.

 (Release date: 18 June 2021.
 Label: MBK Entertainment.
 Genre: R&B)

 MEANWHILE, here's what they've been writing about the debut studio album, titled Back of My Mind, by that already Grammy-winning singer-songwriter-guitarist of Filipino-African descent named Gabriella Sarmiento Wilson, aka H.E.R.: